Quality Control and Testing

-At Banyan Botanicals we are focused on providing our customers with the highest quality Ayurvedic herbs possible.
+At Banyan Botanicals we take pride in providing our customers with the highest quality Ayurvedic herbs possible.
 We begin with a firm commitment to eco-stewardship, knowing that what is best for the planet is best for all of us.
-At this time, 98% of our bulk herbs are USDA certified organically grown.
-Those that are not certified are organically grown without pesticides and will become certified organic when possible.
+At this time, 98% of our bulk herbs are USDA certified organically grown and sustainably harvested.
 Banyan is the industry leader in certified organic Ayurvedic herbs, offering the largest selection available.

 Superior Quality Control

-We have an extensive system for maintaining the highest possible standards for quality control of our herbs.
 Your health and well-being are our highest priority, and everything we do is managed with that in mind.
-We employ leading experts in the field of Ayurveda, and we have partnered with reputable laboratories in the U.S. and U.K. to ensure the purity and safety of our herbs.
+We employ leading experts in the field of Ayurveda, and we have partnered with reputable laboratories here in the U.S. to ensure the purity and safety of our herbs.